aminry/animator3/README.md

 A type-safe TypeScript abstraction layer for creating Lottie animations without DOM dependencies.
 Runs in pure Node.js environment.

+## Task 1.2: Implement Physics & Easing Engine ✅

+Spring-physics-based motion and standardized easing utilities built on top of the core Lottie builder:

+- Spring solver that converts configs like `stiffness`, `damping`, `mass`, and `initialVelocity` into time/value keyframes via `generateKeyframes(start, end, physicsConfig, fps)`.
+- Cubic Bezier easing helpers (`linear`, `easeIn`, `easeOut`, `easeInOut`, and custom `[x1, y1, x2, y2]` definitions) mapped to Lottie `i`/`o` tangents.
+- Integration with the `Property` class through `animateToWithEasing`, so high-level code can apply named or custom curves.
+- Visual tests to validate behavior: a spring-driven circle (overshoot and settle) and a comparative easing demo.

 ## Features Implemented

 ### Core Classes